Neural style transfer

 Neural style transfer (NST) refers to a class of software algorithms that manipulate digital images, or videos, in order to adopt the appearance or visual style of another image.
 NST algorithms are characterized by their use of deep neural networks for the sake of image transformation.
 Common uses for NST are the creation of artificial artwork from photographs, for example by transferring the appearance of famous paintings to user-supplied photographs.
 Several notable mobile apps use NST techniques for this purpose, including DeepArt and Prisma.
 This method has been used by artists and designers around the globe to develop new artwork based on existent style(s).

-Earlier style transfer algorithms
+History

 NST is an example of image stylization, a problem studied for over two decades within the field of non-photorealistic rendering.
 The first two example-based style transfer algorithms were image analogies and image quilting.
 Both of these methods were based on patch-based texture synthesis algorithms.

 Given a training pair of images–a photo and an artwork depicting that photo–a transformation could be learned and then applied to create new artwork from a new photo, by analogy.
 If no training photo was available, it would need to be produced by processing the input artwork; image quilting did not require this processing step, though it was demonstrated on only one style.